PeterGamma/OWON-SCPI-interface/README.md

 # OWON-SCPI-interface
-Will there ever be a OWON SCPI interface?
+Will there ever be a working OWON SCPI interface?

 Zurich, 7.12.2019